simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

   <img src="{{ site.baseurl }}/assets/simbot/phase_4/keyword_search_vectorise_chunks.png" alt="keyword search init" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-- Initialises vectoriser, set n grams to 1,2
+- Initialises vectoriser:

   - 	`lowercase = True` converts all tokens to lower case so words such as Vector and vector are treated the same.
-  - `ngram_range=(1,2)’ includes both single words (unigrams) and two word phrases (bigrams).
+  - `ngram_range=(1,2)` includes both single words (unigrams) and two word phrases (bigrams).
 Allows phrases such as "vector database" to be treated as a single token rather than two separate words ("vector" and "database").
   - `stop_words` = ‘english’ removes common words (e.g. the, at, a).
 These words appear frequently so generally don’t help distinguish relevant

 -	Iterate through dataframe rows, extract chunk titles and texts